 Although Murphy declines to say how much Heartland is investing in the campaign, she mentions that the company negotiated sharply enough to stretch the push from its original schedule of six weeks to as long as eight to nine weeks.
 It began July 22.

 The Lincoln project is the second of Heartland’s immersion campaigns, Murphy says.
 The first ran in her hometown of Tallahassee, Fla., which has demographic similarities to Lincoln, she notes.

 Besides exposure to merchants, the Tallahassee campaign resulted in hiring three salespeople in that market and three based in other areas who happened to see the push, Murphy says.
 Heartland is not looking to hire a specific number of salespeople in the Lincoln effort.

-Heartland has not announced any additional immersions, but the company is discussing the possibility of additional similar campaigns, Murphy says.
+Heartland has not announced any additional immersions, but the company is discussing the possibility, Murphy says.